The Center of Excellence for Children, Families and the Law

 This course is designed for professionals who aspire to use empirically-based research and methodology and best practices to provide or understand forensic psychological assessments in contested custody matters to the courts.
-MSPP and the Center of Excellence for Children, Families and the Law will offer the Divorce Child Custody Evaluation course for academic or continuing credits.
-This 28 hour training provides 2 academic credits or 28 Continuing Education Credit and will examine the role and process of a child custody evaluator.
+MSPP and the Center of Excellence for Children, Families and the Law will offer the Divorce Child Custody Evaluation course for continuing education credits.
+This 28 hour training provides 28 Continuing Education Credits and will examine the role and process of a child custody evaluator.
 The course is a blended learning format and spans 4 weeks of online coursework for 13 hours and 15 hours of on-site instruction over a weekend-in-residence.

 Mental health practitioners, mediators, attorneys and other professionals will have the opportunity to expand their practice and skills in this emerging area.

 - Identify differences between therapeutic and forensic roles and assessment.

 - Be familiar with available model standards and guidelines.